AddiKatzav/Non-Standard-Imaging-Machine/README.md

 ### yarn start-api

-Launches the api.py file - The server in debug mode.
+Launches the api.py - The server in debug mode.

 ### npm start

-Launches the App.js file - The client in debug mode.
+Launches the App.js - The client in debug mode.